JuliaEarth/GeoStats.jl/docs/src/domains.md

 # Domains

-A geospatial domain is a region in physical space where data can be measured.
+A geospatial domain is a region in physical space where data can be observed.
 For example, a collection of rain gauge stations can be represented as a point set in the map.
 Similarly, a collection of states in a given country can be represented as a set of 2D shapes.